Welcome to Part 4 of our Grow Your Portfolio Series with Wealthi

 We have partnered with our friends over at Wealthi who are experts when it comes to property investing.
 Co-founder Domenic Nesci who comes from an impressive background in financial planning and real estate development, has been more than happy to share his personal experiences on how he started to build his now very impressive property portfolio, and the risks he took to get here.

-Over 4 parts, we share valuable and useful advice in partnership with Wealthi, to help you make the best decision on where to make your next property investment purchase.
+Over 4 blog posts, we share valuable and useful advice in partnership with Wealthi, to help you make the best decision on where to make your next property investment purchase.
 If there’s anything you take away from this, it would be to make sure you do your own research, and dive into the data head first.